Welcome message from the CDTPS Director

 Kathleen Gallagher

-Director, Centre for Drama, Theatre and Performance Studies
+Director, Centre for Drama, Theatre & Performance Studies